intel/iotivity-node/spec/iot-js-spec-new.md

 ```

-In the above example, manual invocation of OicServer.notifyUpdate() and OicServer.notifyDelete() is not strictly needed.
-It would be enough the expose the update and delete hook, and after its completion, the implementation could automatically notify all observers (if any).
-The OIC core spec anyway mandates issuing these notifications, so this would also ensure clients cannot opt out from notifying.

-After the delete hook completed, the resource must be deleted by the implementation, and all its observers notified.
-Similarly to update, this could be done automatically.

-The observe hook could be used for managing local policies (e.g. update frequency, power management settings, etc).

 ### OIC client functionality
 ```javascript
 // e.g. to handle the case when remote resources can influence the states of local resources